 Why do some loans require collateral?

-When lenders are deciding whether or not to offer you a loan, they look at factors like your credit score, monthly income, debt-to-income ratio, and payment history.
+Most financial institutions use secured loans, including national banks, community banks, credit unions and online lenders.1 When lenders are deciding whether or not to offer you a loan, they look for factors that determine if you’re creditworthy, like your credit score, monthly income, debt-to-income ratio and payment history.
 If the lender believes that you may have trouble paying back an unsecured loan, they may ask you to offer something as collateral to reduce their risk.

 On the other hand, some types of loans such as a home mortgage will always require collateral, regardless of the applicant’s credit history and income.